bennbollay/taxrate_cache/README.md

 This repository demonstrates a simple answer for a "make a cache" type interview question, including memory leak testing (via valgrind), and coverage reporting (via lcov).

+You can see the original problem description by running `./PROBLEM.sh` - the description is encoded in `base64` to avoid registering on search engines.

 The implementation provides a simple, fairly naive LRU based on a `std::map` for lookups, and a `std::list` for managing LRU eviction.
 In lieu of actually generating sensical tax rate values, a random number is utilized.

 The `taxratelru.hpp` file contains the implementation.
 Test code is provided in `test.cpp`.

 The coverage report has been committed and can be viewed [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/bennbollay/taxrate_cache/master/test_coverage/index.html).